 Meet them face-to-face

-Visit all the estate agents in the area you’re looking to buy and register with each of them.
+If you can it’s worth visiting all the estate agents in the area you’re looking to buy and registering with each of them.
 Be polite – you need their help, but you are not paying their fees.
 That house you want could come from any one of them.

 Visiting also helps to get an idea of how they operate, and you can start to build a relationship with them.
 It lets the agents put a face to a name, which may get you that golden tip-off to help you get the house you want.